Shawcs/kafka-demo/README.md

 ## Pre-requisites

+For more information go here https://github.com/Shawcs/kafka-demo/tree/master/setup (you really should read this before)

 You need a linux based OS.
 This code have been developed on an Ubuntu OS.

 Download all this git repo and install kafka 0.10.2.0 at least